SachinPawaskarUNO/mav-openag-foodcomputer2.0/docs/ops-kingscience/readme.md

-# This is where OPS teachers will put content
+# This is where OPS Students and Teachers will put content

+## Experiment setup

 ## Student weekly report